Finale: Perfect Layout PluginThe Perfect Layout plugin optimizes the page layout in the score and all parts of a Finale document with one click.

 - Sets tempo marks, tempo alterations and rehearsal marks to "break multi-measure rests".

 - Removes 'open ties' (i.e. tie starts that don't have a corresponding tie end).
-Laisser-vibrer staves like harp, timpani, cymbals or vibraphone can be ignored.
+Laisser-vibrer staves like harp, timpani, cymbals or vibraphone are ignored. (m.13)

 - Assigns noteID to entry-based glissando lines that are connected with a note, but have no noteID.